EmmanuelCollegeStudentUnion/ecsu-web/content/whatson/example3.md

 category: May Ball Workers
 pubdate: 2019-01-21T17:54:37.607Z
 datetime: >-
-  Applications close Monday 21st and Tuesday 5th for Supervisors and Workers respectively
+  Applications close Monday 21st Jan and Tuesday 5th Feb for Supervisors and Workers respectively
 image: 'https://ucarecdn.com/256f3c87-0b60-4e11-906c-9cca4efd38b0/'
 ---
 Applications for worker and supervisor roles at the Caius May Ball are being received.